 Kidney Stones - See Calculus

-Klebsiella - An organism which cause uterine infections.
+Klebsiella - An organism which causes uterine infections.

 Laryngitis - Irritation in the larynx causing inflammation.